diskoverdata/diskover-docs/source_files/support_zendesk.md

 ### Step 4 | You're Ready to Use Zendesk

-🔴 &nbsp;This is the main support page where you can:
+🔴 &nbsp;This is the main support page where the following options are available:

 | OPTION | DESCRIPTION |
 | --- | --- |